Coccyx & Tailbone Care with Gentle Methods

-Tailbone Pain: Coccyx, Coccydynia & Tailbone Pain
+Tailbone Problems: Coccyx, Coccydynia & Tailbone Discomfort

 Coccyx and coccydynia are common disorders affecting millions.
 Coccyx for coccydynia is impossible without thoroughly addressing issues impacting the coccyx bone.
 The coccyx bone is the last bony structure in our spinal column.
 It is the smallest bony segment of the spine, located right below the sacrum.